CAPTCHA Integration Guide

 Customization Options

-You can customize the appearance of the CAPTCHA widget using data attributes on the challenge-container element.
+You can customize the appearance and behavior of the CAPTCHA widget using data attributes on the challenge-container element.

 <div id="challenge-container" data-color="#2a2a2a" data-text-color="#ffffff"></div>